daverave1212/js-course/README.md

 The code editor that 90% of all programmers use is Visual Studio Code.
 Why?
 Because it's just good.
 Let's get Visual Studio Code.

 We go to Google.
 And we type in `Visual Studio Code` and click on the first link.
+Note: it's Visual Studio CODE.
+NOT just Visual Studio, but V. S. CODE.
+Very important, they're different.
 Click on download for windows, and it should download this `.exe` file for you.
 Click on it.
 And just like installing any other windows app, click on Accept, next, next and Install.

 Now you can open Visual Studio Code.
 Don't be scared by all these options, you don't care about them.
 To start working on your project, go to your website's folder, go back one folder and drag all this folder into Visual Studio Code.
 Click yes that you trust the authors.
-And now you will see alll the files in this folder on the left side (you can collapse search if it's there).
+And now you will see alll the files in this folder on the left side (you can hide search if it's there).
 Your version of Visual Studio Code might look slightly different, but it works exactly the same.

 You can click on any of the files here to see and edit the code.